AravindSh/Package-Delivery-Simulation/README.md

 # Package-Delivery-Simulation
 Simulation of door-to-door delivery service

-PROGRAMMING LANGUAGE: C language (using OpenGL and GLUT headers)
+DESCRIPTION:

-DESCRIPTION: Simulating route navigation of a package from specified source to destination via area and city post offices.
+Simulating route navigation of a package from specified source to destination via area and city post offices.

+Menu driven keyboard inputs.